RomlinGroup/Flatpack/README.md

 > **Game Boy:** "Perhaps the most important and best known handheld system of all time, the Game Boy featured an 8bit processor and tiny monochrome display – both rather outdated at the time.
 However, designer Gunpei Yokoi felt the trade-off between performance and battery life was worthwhile - and he was right." ([The Guardian 2017](https://www.theguardian.com/technology/gallery/2017/may/12/influential-handheld-games-consoles))

 > **Insects:** "Insects represent more than half of the world's biodiversity and are considered to be the most evolutionarily successful group of organisms on earth." ([University of Bergen 2015](https://www.uib.no/en/news/90507/secret-success-insects))

-> **Micro-LLMs:** "Basically I think there will be a lot of interest in training or finetuning custom micro-LLMs (think ~100M - ~1B params, but let's say up to ~10B params) across a large diversity of applications, and deploying them in edge-adjacent environments (think MCUs, phones, web browsers, laptops, etc.)." ([Andrej Karpathy 2023](https://github.com/karpathy/llama2.c#contributing))

 > **ONNX:** "Many people are working on great tools, but developers are often locked in to one framework or ecosystem.
 ONNX is the first step in enabling more of these tools to work together by allowing them to share models." ([ONNX 2023](https://onnx.ai/about.html))